Community Service is an integral part of the academic and values program of our school.

 Examples of student-led community service projects in the Lower School are:

 We believe that education extends outside the classroom, and that extra curricular activities are an integral part of building a positive school community.
-We offer a variety of student programs and projects to help our students become more thoughtful, open-minded, self-reliant, responsible, and creative people.
+We offer a variety of student programs and projects to help our students become more thoughtful, open-minded, self-reliant, responsible, and creative people, such as the National Honor Society.